 About 94% of users on Google will only look at the first page for results.

 If you’re a small business, SEO is an acronym that you might hear often.
 Is it important to businesses?
 Do you really need it?
-While many people have an opinion about SEO, our answering to this topic is a resounding, yes.
+While many people have an opinion about effective SEO, our answering to this topic is a resounding, yes.
 When your website has a high SEO position, you can bet that it’s similar to free advertising.
 Those who rank high can expect more clicks to their website along with traffic to their store.

 Unlike before, Google has made it difficult for sites to stand out, but it is wise to take control of your options.
 What is SEO?
 SEO stands for Search Engine Optimization.
 When users type a particular keyword on search engines like Google, Bing or Yahoo, websites with a high SEO ranking are listed in order.
-Google is responsible for finding the sites that are worthy at the top, and this is based on your SEO practices.
+Google is responsible for finding the sites that are worthy at the top, and this is based on effective SEO practices.

 About 94% of users on Google will only look at the first three links for results before moving on.
-Surprisingly, 83% of the population use Google worldwide!
+Surprisingly, 83% of the population uses Google worldwide!
 Of all 180,000,000+ existing websites in the world, Google has a rank for them.
 So when users visit your website more often the competition, the higher your ranking.

 Why should you care?
 SEO is similar to free advertisement!
 Just as we mentioned above, users are more likely to click on your website when it is ranked number one on a particular keyphrase.
 This means, more business traffic and interaction!
 So what are some things you can do to have an SEO-friendly website?